UBC-MDS/olympics_data_analysis/docs/proposal.md

 Some of the research questions we are hoping to answer for our dashboard users include:

 1. Where do Olympic Games stand in terms of gender equality?
-2. How participations of countries have improved over the years
+2. How has participations of countries have improved over the years?
-3. Does hosting Olympics improves performance of athletes of that country ?
+3. Does hosting Olympics improves performance of athletes of that country?
-4. Does physical parameters like height, weight and Age per sport affect athlete's performance ?
+4. Does physical parameters like height, weight and age in each sport affect athletic performance?

 ### Usage Scenario
 Ana is a 26-year-old anchor who works for a reputed news channel.
-She is passionate about sports and have done lot of interviews with athletes on the channel.
-With the onset of olympics 2022, she has been assigned to lead an interview with ex-athletes on past olympic trends and to generate excitement among viewers for Olympics 2022.
-She has followed Olympics for the last 4-5 years but don't know the past trends of 15-20 years and the growth of Olympics with respect to gender representation, country hosting etc. So, she decided to use this dashboard app to note down the trends to prepare her for the upcoming interview and has also thought of using same dashboard to show to viewers to show insights of Olympics observed over the years.
+She is passionate about sports and has done a lot of interviews with athletes on the channel.
+With the onset of the 2022 Beijing Olympics, she has been assigned to lead an interview with ex-athletes on past olympic trends and to generate excitement among viewers for the current Olympics Games.
+She has followed Olympics for the last 4-5 years but does not know the past trends from 15-20 years ago and the growth of the Olympics with respect to gender representation, country hosting, and other factors.
+To rectify this knowledge gap, she has decided to use this dashboard app to note down the trends to prepare for the upcoming interview and has also decided to use the same dashboard to show community viewers insights about the Olympic Games observed over the years to excite them for the 2022 Beijing Olympics.